 “Recover and Revitalize Education for the COVID-19 Generation” is the Theme of International Education Day 2021 proclaimed by Unesco (United Nations) for the current year 2021.

 The purpose of the 2021 theme is to strengthen and welcome the revival of education.
 Education in its usual and formal way has observed a huge gap in the year 2020.
 All activities especially educational activities remained under-cover and were frozen with the wave of Corona Virus which started from china and closing all educational institutions there, it encapsulated the whole world.
-Now a ray of hope has appeared when our generation who suffered very much during Covid-19 period and thus labelling itself the Covid-19 generation, will start going to school college and universities.
+Now a ray of hope has appeared when our generation who suffered very much during the Covid-19 period and thus labelling itself the Covid-19 generation, will start going to school college and universities.

-The physical recovery from this pandemic is that we are back at our work and are sound and healthy but the mental recovery is only possible when our education may also be back on track which is the most vital thing to do.
+The physical recovery from this pandemic is that we are back at our work and are sound and healthy but mental recovery is only possible when our education may also be back on track which is the most vital thing to do.
 Education in this regard is so important that we even require education to avoid the contamination of viruses.
 We need to educate ourselves about health concerns and the health of the whole community.

-Hence vitality of education is always there but the theme of 2021 international day of education also stresses that education itself must be recovered to its usual form and its importance must be redressed for the large benefit of our generation.
+Hence vitality of education is always there but the theme of the 2021 international day of education also stresses that education itself must be recovered to its usual form and its importance must be redressed for the large benefit of our generation.

 Theme of International Day of Education for the previous year 2020 was,